panther-labs/pounce/src/components/Table.md

 } => {

   items: TableProps['items'] // the items to show in the current page
-  paginationElement: React.Element // a pre-rendered React element that controls pagination
+  paginationElement: (total: number) => React.Element // a element that controls pagination given the total number of items

 }
 ```